qcif/cvmfs-setup-galaxy/README.md

 The _client hosts_ indicate which hosts can connect to the proxy.
 It must include all the machines that will be clients, otherwise they won't be able to use the proxy.
-Provide one or more CIDR values (e.g. "192.168.0.0/16 172.16.0.0/12") or individual IP addresses or hostnames.
+Provide one or more CIDR values, individual IP addresses or hostnames.

 The script will: